swiftlang/swift-evolution/proposals/nnnn-improved-compiler-error-messages.md

 The following would be the output

 ```
-This error occurs when a method is used on a type which doesn't implement it:
+This error occurs when a method is called on a type which doesn't implement it:

 Error:
 struct Example {}